zachflower/KoolKubernetes/oidc/keycloak/README.md

 ![all_users](https://github.com/platform9/KoolKubernetes/blob/master/oidc/keycloak/images/all_users.png)

-Then  select the pf9 user and go to Groups section, select View all groups, then select Cluster admins and click on Join
+Then  select the admin user and go to Groups section, select View all groups, then select Cluster admins and click on Join

 ![pf9_user](https://github.com/platform9/KoolKubernetes/blob/master/oidc/keycloak/images/pf9_user.png)

-Also, ensure that email field for the pf9 user has been populated and the email_verified flag has been set.
+Also, ensure that email field for the admin user has been populated and the email_verified flag has been set.

 ![email_verified](https://github.com/platform9/KoolKubernetes/blob/master/oidc/keycloak/images/email_verified.png)